-Deneb is a luminous blue supergiant.
-It is one of the stars that form the Summer Triangle, along with Altair in Aquila constellation and Vega in Lyra.
-It is also the brightest star of the Northern Cross, another prominent summer asterism found in the northern skies.
+Deneb is also the brightest star of the Northern Cross, another prominent summer asterism found in the northern skies.

 The name Deneb is derived from the Arabic dhaneb, which means “the tail.”
 Alpha Cygni marks the tail of the Swan constellation, with the bright double star Albireo, Beta Cygni, marking the bird’s beak.
 A notable deep sky object, the black hole Cygnus X-1, is located near the middle of the swan’s neck.

 Names similar to Deneb were given to a number of bright stars that mark the tail of the animal their constellations represent, from Deneb Kaitos in Cetus (the Whale) and Deneb Algiedi in Capricornus (the Goat) to Denebola, the second brightest star in Leo (the Lion) constellation.

 Deneb belongs to the spectral class A2 Ia.
 It is a blue-white supergiant, and one of the most luminous stars known.
 Among the 30 brightest stars in the sky, Deneb is by far the most distant, by a factor of almost 2.
 The star’s estimated diameter is 100 to 200 times that of the Sun, which makes it one of the largest A-type stars known.

 Deneb is the prototype of a class of stars known as Alpha Cygni variables.
 These stars exhibit non-radial fluctuations of the surface and as a result their spectral type and luminosity change slightly.